Clery Act Crime Statistics

 Safety, 2128 College Way, Forest Grove OR 97116.

-Recent additions to the Clery Act further require universities to disclose their policy for dealing with students who may be reported as missing from residence halls on their campuses.
-You can view the Pacific University policy here.
+The Clery Act further also requires universities to disclose their policy for dealing with students who may be reported as missing from residence halls on their campuses.
+You can view the Pacific University policy here: Missing Student Policy Procedure (pdf)